Starting the adoption process begins with understanding the requirements to adopt. So, what are the requirements to adopt in Virginia?

 Starting the adoption process in Virginia begins with making the decision to adopt, understanding your options, and selecting your chosen adoption liaison to help you.

-You must meet the requirements, which most often mandates a background check as well as attending adoption classes.
+You must meet the requirements, which most often mandate a background check as well as attending adoption classes.

 Families wanting to adopt in the state of Virginia will want to contact the Virginia Department of Human Resources for more information: